corbado/example-passkeys-remix/README.md

 ## Points to Note

 - For the Corbado React package to work with Remix, you need to prevent the Server bundle rom containing any imports from `@corbado/react` when building.
 This is achieved with putting Corbado imports only inside files that have `.client` in front of their file extension (e.g. `AuthComponent.client.tsx`).
-Inside your routes SSR of these Components needs to be diabled with the help of (this method)[https://remix.run/docs/en/main/route/hydrate-fallback]
+Inside your routes SSR of these Components needs to be diabled with the help of [this method](https://remix.run/docs/en/main/route/hydrate-fallback).

 ## :speech_balloon: Support & Feedback